jaanga/lib/db/readme.md

-docBrowser.js Read Me
+docBrowser Read Me
 =====================

 ## Concept
-docBrowser.js is a very simple and very small library for browsing Markdown files on GitHub.
+docBrowser is a very simple and very small library for browsing GitHub Markdown files via GitHub Pages as well as locally.

 ## Objectives